ProgressNS/nativescript-ui-samples-angular/README.md

 - `nativescript-ui-dataform` [![npm](https://img.shields.io/npm/v/nativescript-ui-dataform.svg)](https://www.npmjs.com/package/nativescript-ui-dataform)
 - `nativescript-ui-gauge` [![npm](https://img.shields.io/npm/v/nativescript-ui-gauge.svg)](https://www.npmjs.com/package/nativescript-ui-gauge)

-The `master` branch contains code currently under development and is not meant to be used with the officially released versions of the plugins.

-The `release` branch is the default one and is tested with the latest NativeScript UI plugins available.

 ## Issues
 Issues related to Progress NativeScript UI are logged in the https://github.com/telerik/nativescript-ui-feedback repository.